 Sophomores, three times a week throughout the year.
-Laboratory, once a week.

-COURSE B.-Advanced Chemistry.
-This course is pursued partly by lectures and partly by recitations from the text-book.
+COURSE B.-This course is pursued partly by lectures and partly by recitations from the text-book.
 The first half of the year is devoted to Qualitative Analysis, and the second to Organic Chemistry.
 Laboratory work two hours a week.